 - Add the dry ingredients to the wet ingredients and mix well.
 Transfer the batter to the baking pan.

-- Bake for 20 minutes, or until a toothpick inserted in the center comes out clean.
+- Bake for 25 minutes, or until a toothpick inserted in the center comes out almost clean.
 Don’t overcook them or they will be dry.

-*I get a lot of questions about substituting whole wheat flour for gluten-free flour, or vice versa.
+Note: I get a lot of questions about substituting whole wheat flour for gluten-free flour, or vice versa.
 In most of my recipes, you can interchange white whole wheat flour with gluten-free flour and the results will be equally delicious.
 Whole wheat flour tends to be a bit thirstier, so you may want to add an extra tablespoon of liquid if you’re going from a gluten-free recipe to a whole wheat version.
-See below for a photo of this recipe using white whole wheat flour.